 I went on my first Center Parcs holiday in early 2013.
 My wife and I went with our three children aged four, three and one and I dreaded it.
 But within a day, I had changed my mind completely.
 The accommodation was great and there was so much for us and the children to do, we had already started planning the next holiday before we left.

 The one downside was the cost.
-We were lucky enough to go out of school holiday season, but try to book when the schools are off and you will see some quite eye watering prices.
-Although some like to deny it, we all know holiday companies like to charge us far more, just because they can.
+We were lucky enough to go out of school holiday season and it was a last-minute decision.
+We then looked at booking some time there when the schools are off and saw some quite eye-watering prices.
+Although they like to deny it, we all know holiday companies like to charge us far more, just because they can.

-So we went on the search of a cheaper Center Parcs holiday.
+So we went on the search for a cheap Center Parcs holiday.